-Omayra Issa is a bilingual journalist and TV host with experience working across a wide range of media platforms.
+Omayra Issa is a bilingual journalist with experience working across a wide range of media platforms.

-Based in Saskatoon, Omayra works for Canada’s public broadcaster, Radio-Canada/CBC.
-She is currently a reporter with CBC Saskatchewan.
+Based in Regina, Omayra works for Canada’s public broadcaster, Radio-Canada/CBC.
+She is currently a national reporter for CBC News based in Saskatchewan.
+She has reported in several Canadian cities, including Saskatoon and Ottawa.

 Omayra is the co-creator and co-producer of CBC’s Black on the Prairies, a groundbreaking collection of articles, personal essays, audio stories, images and more.
 Black on the Prairies examines the history and present lives of Black people on the Prairies.